alferguet/pet-adoption/README.md

 Simple web application made with React and Firebase to provide a place to adopt sheltered pets.

-The purpose of this repository is to showcase simple React skills.
+The purpose of this repository is to showcase React skills.

 ## Technologies used